ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 family.
 For each selected address, it MUST select an open port to bind to this request.
 From then and until the tunnel is closed, the proxy SHALL send packets received on these IP-port tuples to the client.
-The proxy then MUST communicate the selected addresses and ports to the client using the "Proxy-Public-Address" header.
+The proxy MUST communicate the selected addresses and ports to the client using the "Proxy-Public-Address" header.
 The format of that header is defined below using IPv4address, IPv6address and port from {{Section 3.2 of !URI=RFC3986}}.